linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 If you determine that you wish to rotate your certificates you can follow the process outlined in
 [Rotating your identity certificates](/2/tasks/rotating_identity_certificates/).
+Note that this process uses functionality available in stable-2.7.0.
+So before you start your cert rotation, make sure to upgrade.

 When ready, you can begin the upgrade process by [installing the new CLI](/2/tasks/upgrade/#upgrade-the-cli).